thekakamask/RealEstateManager/UPDATES.md

   - 🧱 **Define core data models and Room entities for real estate properties, photos, and POIs.**

-  #### 🏠 **PropertyEntity & DAO** :
+  - 🏠 **PropertyEntity & DAO** :
-  Defined the PropertyEntity class to represent real estate listings in the Room database.
+    - Defined the PropertyEntity class to represent real estate listings in the Room database.
 This model includes all key attributes expected from a property:
       - Title, type (e.g. loft, house), price in dollars, surface area, number of rooms, and detailed description.
       - Address information, agent name, listing status (sold/available), entry and optional sale date.

-  Also implemented PropertyDao interface to handle database access:
+    - Also implemented PropertyDao interface to handle database access:
       - Retrieve all properties, sorted either by entry date (descending) or alphabetically by title.
       - Fetch a property by ID.
       - Insert new listings or update existing ones.
       - Mark properties as sold with a timestamp, or delete them individually.
       - A method is also included to clear the database (for development/testing).
       - Introduced a multi-criteria search method using SQL conditions with optional filters (Surface area, price range, type of property, and sold status).

-  #### 🖼️ **PhotoEntity & DAO** :
+  - 🖼️ **PhotoEntity & DAO** :
-  Created the PhotoEntity class to store photos linked to a specific property.
+    - Created the PhotoEntity class to store photos linked to a specific property.
 Each photo includes:
       - A reference to the associated property (via propertyId).
       - A URI to the image stored locally or remotely.
       - A textual description (e.g. "Living room", "Balcony view").

-  Developed the PhotoDao interface to manage photo data access:
+    - Developed the PhotoDao interface to manage photo data access:
       - Fetch all photos related to a given property by its ID.
       - Insert multiple photos at once (typically during property creation or editing).
       - Remove photos individually or all photos linked to a specific property (e.g. on deletion).

-  #### 📍 **PoiEntity & DAO** :
+  - 📍 **PoiEntity & DAO** :
-  Implemented the PoiEntity data class to represent nearby points of interest (POIs) linked to a property.
+    - Implemented the PoiEntity data class to represent nearby points of interest (POIs) linked to a property.
 Each POI record includes:
       - A reference to the associated property via propertyId.
       - A name (e.g. "Central Park", "Harlem Public School").
       - A type or category (e.g. "Park", "School", "Store").

-  Built the PoiDao interface to manage interaction with POIs:
+    - Built the PoiDao interface to manage interaction with POIs:
       - Fetch all POIs related to a given property using its ID.
       - Insert a list of POIs in bulk during property creation or update.
       - Delete all POIs tied to a specific property (e.g. upon property removal).
       - Allow selective deletion of individual POIs if needed (manual clean-up or updates).

+### 🔹 **Update #8**

+  - 🗃️ **Set up Room database and local data infrastructure.**

+    - 🏗️ **RealEstateManagerDatabase**:
+      - Created the RoomDatabase implementation that ties together the core Room entities: PropertyEntity, PhotoEntity, and PoiEntity.
+      - Defined abstract DAO accessors: propertyDao(), photoDao(), poiDao().
+      - Implemented a singleton pattern using @Volatile and synchronized block to ensure thread-safe access to a single database instance.
+      - Chose not to use fallbackToDestructiveMigration() to preserve data integrity during future schema updates.

+    - 🧩 **Repository Layer**:
+      - Defined repository interfaces (PropertyRepository, PhotoRepository, PoiRepository) to abstract data access operations.
+      - Implemented offline versions (OfflinePropertyRepository, OfflinePhotoRepository, OfflinePoiRepository) using Room DAOs under the hood.
+      - This separation enables easier mocking/testing and supports future migration to remote or hybrid data sources.

+    - 💼 **AppContainer & Dependency Injection**:
+      - Introduced the AppContainer interface as a centralized dependency provider.
+      - AppDataContainer holds lazy-initialized repository instances, each backed by the RealEstateManagerDatabase.
+      - Ensures loose coupling and clean DI (Dependency Injection) throughout the app.

+    - 🚀 **Application Initialization**:
+      - Created RealEstateManagerApplication which initializes the AppContainer in onCreate().
+      - This allows dependency access from any part of the app using context.applicationContext.

 ## 🤝 **Contributions**